Table of Contents

 Django is often described as “opinionated.”
 This means the framework has strong preferences on how things should be done.
 It has built-in conventions for project structure, data management, and task handling.

-While this might seem restrictive, it speeds up development.
-Developers don’t have to decide on every small detail and can focus on the unique parts of their application.
+While this may seem restrictive, it accelerates development.
+Developers don’t have to decide on every small detail; they can focus on the unique aspects of their application.

 This “opinionated” approach ensures consistency and reduces the chance of common mistakes, especially for developers new to web development.